Beilinson's conjecture on K3 surfaces with an involution: Finite dimensionality in the sense of Roitman and

 this sequence is exact on the right because the irregularity of $S/i$ is zero.
-Now by the ampleness of $L$, we have that the degree of $L|_C$ is greater than zero, so we have by Riemann-Roch
+Now by the ampleness of $L$, we find that the degree of $L|_C$ is greater than zero, so we have by Riemann-Roch

-Here is $n$ large by using the fact that the the projective plane is having anti-canonical divisor effective and we can choose $L$ to be of sufficiently large degree.
+Here $n$ is large by using the fact that the projective plane is having anti-canonical divisor is ample and we can choose $L$ to be of sufficiently large degree.

-Hence the dimension of $H^0(\PR^2,L)$ is equal to $g+n$.
+Hence, the dimension of $H^0(\PR^2,L)$ is equal to $g+n$.

-Now for any $C$ in the linear system of $L$, we have its pre-image on $S$, say $\wt{C}$ is a two-sheeted branched cover of $C$.
-This double cover could be ramified along the intersection of $\wt{C}$ with the branch locus of the involution.
+Now for any $C$ in the linear system of $L$, we have its pre-image on $S$, say $\wt{C}$ is a two-fold branched cover of $C$.
+This double cover is ramified along the intersection of $C$ with the branch locus $B$ of the involution.